 Additional references and testimonials available upon request.
 I'm a friendly and approachable Ivy-League graduate with 20 years of writing experience and a gift for teaching all levels in English vocabulary, … Read more

 I am open to discounting hourly rate when series of sessions paid for in advance.
-Also am open to discounts for elementary school students.
+Also am open to discounts for sessions conducted in Davis, and for elementary school students.
 Thank you.

 Elyse was extremely knowledgeable and helpful in explaining the grammatical and usage errors in my work.
 She also understood the subject once I explained it and had good suggestions for organization of my thoughts and paragraphs.
 I recommend her highly to other students who do not speak English as their first language.